pymupdf/PyMuPDF-Utilities/README.md

 * **show-no-annots.py** create a pixmap from a PDF page showing no annotations.

 * **form-fields.py** demo script: create a PDF with form fields.

+* **morph-demo1.py, morph-demo2.py, morph-demo3.py** scripts showing the functioning of ``morph`` parameter in text insertion.
+Their effects are being showed by